dlindahl/socketstream/README.md

 Two other 'preset' environments are available: __staging__ and __production__.
 Both will load SocketStream with sensible defaults for their intended use.

-Preset variables can be overwritten and augmented by two optional files if required: an application-wide config file placed in /config/app.json, and an environment-specific file placed in /config/environments/<SS_ENV>.json (e.g. /config/environments/development.json) which will override any values in app.json.
+Preset variables can be overwritten and augmented by two optional files if required: an application-wide config file placed in /config/app.coffee, and an environment-specific file placed in /config/environments/<SS_ENV>.coffee (e.g. /config/environments/development.coffee) which will override any values in app.coffee.

 Use the SS_ENV environment variable to start SocketStream in a different environment.
 E.g:

     SS_ENV=staging socketstream start

-All default modes are fully configurable using an optional JSON file placed within /config/environments.
+All default modes are fully configurable using an optional coffee file placed within /config/environments.
 An unlimited number of new environments may also be added.
 You can easily tell which environment in running by typing SS.env in the server or client.

 We will publish a full list of configurable params in the near future, but for now these can be viewed (and hence overridden in the config file), by typing SS.config in the SocketStream console.